klintkanopka/core-pace/README.md

 - To get a sense for the flow, see main.R as it organizes the ancillary scripts.
 - To replicate results, edit file_paths.R to point to your data directory and then run main.R
-- To replicate reports, knit the appropriate report.
-This requires LaTeX and stargazer.
+- ~~To replicate reports, knit the appropriate report.
+This requires LaTeX and stargazer.~~ Removed while repo is public.

 # Files: